antoniojkim/CML/src/Transpiler/README.md

 A procedure definition is a sequence of *tokens* optionally separated by *white space* consisting of spaces, newlines, or comments.
 Every valid token is one of the following:

- * `STR`: a string consisting of any combination of letters (in the range a-z, A-Z), digits (in the range 0-9) as well as underscores ( _ ) with the exception that it may not start with a digit.
+ * `ID`: a string consisting of any combination of letters (in the range a-z, A-Z), digits (in the range 0-9) as well as underscores ( _ ) with the exception that it may not start with a digit.
+ * `STR`: a string consisting of any combination of letters, digits, and symbols (e.g. $, √) with the exception that it may not start with a digit.
  * `NUM`: a string consisting of only digits separated by at most one dot ( . ) at most one case insensitive "e" which must come after the dot.
  * `LPAREN`: the string "("
  * `RPAREN`: the string ")"